 - Line a baking sheet with parchment paper.
 Then scoop the cookie dough with a trigger release cookie scoop.
 Drop them in your prepared baking sheet, then roll the balls into your hands, then place them back into the baking sheet.

-- Bake at 350 degrees Fahrenheit for about 10-12 minutes.
+- Bake at 350 degrees Fahrenheit for about 8-12 minutes, depending on how well baked you like them.

 Notes